Processing

 ---|---|---|

-chunks | Chunks | List of split text chunks as Data objects. |
+chunks | Chunks | A list of split text chunks as Data objects. |

-dataframe | DataFrame | List of split text chunks as DataFrame objects. |
+dataframe | DataFrame | A list of split text chunks as DataFrame objects. |

 Update data